2024년 9월 고2 모의고사 변형 (31-42번)

 The difficulties start in childhood, when parents - the first and ____ powerful authority figures - show children "the way things are."

-Children, however, will spontaneously question things that are ____ obvious to adults and even to older kids.
+Children, however, will spontaneously question things that are quite obvious to ____ and even to older kids.

-____ is the sky blue?
+Why is ____ sky blue?
 Many adults do not themselves know the answer.

-And who says the sky's color needs to ____ called "blue," anyway?
+And who says the sky's color needs to be called ____ anyway?

-How do we know ____ what one person calls "blue" is the same color that another calls "blue"?
+How do we know that what one person calls "blue" ____ the same color that another calls "blue"?

-The scientific answers come from physics, ____ those are not the answers that children are seeking.
+The scientific answers come from physics, but those are ____ the answers that children are seeking.

 25년 6월 고2 모의고사 영어 변형 (30-42번)